Tidenham and Wyeside Forest Plan

-Crops will be managed for a mixture of objectives including timber production through the use of clearfelling and restocking supported with natural regeneration of native species.
-Some areas will be managed using continuous cover forestry prescriptions so as to create a diverse and resilient forest structure for the future.
+Crops will be managed through the use of clearfelling and restocking supported with natural regeneration of native species.
+Some areas will be managed using continuous cover forestry prescriptions, so as to create a diverse and resilient forest structure for the future.

 The plan makes provision for the removal of trees to enable an improved provision of open space habitats, especially in Parsons Allotment.
 Continuation of coppicing will continue to increase diversity of habitat and quality of internal landscaping.